 #5 Don’t over Photoshop

-Fans are pretty savvy these days and adding too many filters, photoshop effects or editing is sure to annoy people.
+Fans are pretty savvy these days and too many filters, using Photoshop brushes, effects or editing tools in the app though are made to improve the user experience, it is often seen that people may or may not take to it.
 This is especially true when it comes to fashion or body image.
 Nothing says inauthentic like a heavily filtered image.
 Keep it real and avoid being called out for your PS fails.

 Did you know: A new law in Norway is coming into force that will mean social media influencers can’t post modified photos without declaring what they’ve done.
 The rules will affect any paid posts across all social media platforms, as part of an effort to “reduce body pressure” among young people.
 It’s certainly a good thing and one that advertisers and brands should be behind.